artist photo by Ashley Kelemen

 Bio

-Gia Canali is an American artist who lives and work in Los Angeles, California.
+Gia Canali is an American artist who lives and works in Los Angeles, California.
 A fraternal twin in a family of twins, and a granddaughter of Catholic Italian immigrants and Protestant western settlers with their own secrets, Canali learned early on to acknowledge distinction between and to embrace what unites seemingly and sometimes subtly disparate people, groups of people, ideas, and identities.

 Born in the mountains of Colorado, Canali grew up running up and down the hills of New York’s Finger Lakes.
 But she was always a Californian at heart.
 After a brief pit stop in Marion, Indiana where she earned her BA in Literature from Indiana Wesleyan, she packed boxes of books and cameras and made her way west to Los Angeles, where in 2006 she earned an MFA in Critical Studies from California Institute of the Arts.

-Like many artists who are trained with cameras, she tends to look at the tools of media as tools rather than as genres.
+As with many artists who are trained with cameras, she tends to look at the tools of media as tools rather than as genres.
 Her work process is characterized by riding the edges of precision and chance.
 In her Colorwash series, she makes ephemeral paintings, that alter themselves as they are sandwiched between layers of acetate.
 In her Reflections series, she fashions makeshift setups from reusable holographic craft materials.
 She documents both sets of work using analog sheet film and a large format camera.
 Canali published CW/R, a monograph featuring these works in 2021.
 In 2022 and 2023, completed residencies in Italy, where she began work that zeroes in on codes of and coded communication.

 Some of her curatorial work can be found here.